-I’ve made a few paellas in my time.
+“I’ve made a few paellas in my time.
 The biggest one was for about 800 people in a village in Spain and it was hard work, but an incredible experience.
 The Spanish can be quite protective about what is and what isn’t a paella, but at the same time, the spirit of their cooking has always been flexible to whatever meat, fish, seafood or game can be found.
-I’ve eaten and enjoyed many paellas, and I hope you like this humble, great value expression of one.
+I’ve eaten and enjoyed many paellas, and I hope you like my humble, great-value expression of one. ”

 Put a lug of oil into a large lidded shallow casserole or paella pan on a medium heat, add the garlic, onion, carrot, parsley stalks, chorizo, chicken and paprika, and fry for around 5 minutes, stirring regularly.

-Pour in 750ml of boiling water and add a pinch of salt and pepper.
+Pour in 750ml of boiling water and add a pinch of sea salt and black pepper.
 Pop the lid on and bring to the boil, then reduce to a simmer for 15 minutes, stirring regularly from the outside in and from the inside out, and adding a splash of water if needed.

 Stir in the peas and prawns, replace the lid, and cook for a further 5 minutes, or until hot through.

 Season to perfection, then chop the parsley leaves, scatter them over the paella, and serve with lemon wedges on the side for squeezing over.